umairchd/coding_test01/README.md

 Once you have `rspec` installed, you can run the tests using the following command:

-rspec increasing_decreasing_numbers_spec.rb
+rspec coding_test01_spec.rb

-This command will execute the RSpec spec file `increasing_decreasing_numbers_spec.rb` and display the test results in the console.
+This command will execute the RSpec spec file `coding_test01_spec.rb` and display the test results in the console.

 ## Example Usage

-You can also see an example usage of the `IncreasingDecreasingNumbers` class in the `example_usage.rb` file.
+You can also see an example usage of the `IncreasingDecreasingNumbers` class in the `coding_test01.rb` file.
 To run the example usage, simply execute the following command:

-ruby example_usage.rb
+ruby coding_test01.rb

 This will run the script and display the output in the console.